watcha-fr/watcha-admin/README.md

     }
 }
 ```
-* build riot using `npm run build` in the riot folrder
+* build riot using `yarn build` in the riot folrder
-* build this project using `npm run build` here
+* build this project using `yarn build` here
 * everything works :)

-Alternatively, it should be able to run with 'npm start' for both riot (i.e. make it run on port 7001) and watcha-admin make it run on port 1664),and a config like:
+Alternatively, it should be able to run with 'yarn start' for both riot (i.e. make it run on port 7001) and watcha-admin make it run on port 1664),and a config like:

 ```
 server {